Skip to main content

 Use Gemini CLI to install git

 Git is a tool that tracks changes to your code.
 Instead of installing it manually, let’s ask Gemini CLI to do it for us!Open your terminal, type gemini, and press Enter.
-Then copy and paste this prompt:
+Then say or type this prompt:

 Gemini CLI will likely download git from git-scm.com and run the installer for you.
 It may ask you to confirm a few installation prompts.
 After installation, it will set up your name and email for git.